tanyalrogers/RREAS/README.md

 ### Getting totals

-The function `get_totals` has 4 inputs:
+The function `get_totals` has 5 inputs:
 - `speciestable`: The species table data frame
 - `datasets`: Which datasets you want to use (defaults to RREAS only).
 Datasets have to be loaded to use them.
 - `startyear`: Start year (optional).
 Defaults to 1983.
 - `what`: What kind of total you want, either “abundance”,“biomass”, or “100day”.
 Defaults to “abundance”.
+- `haultable`: Table of hauls to from which to obtain totals.
+Defaults to HAULSTANDARD.

-Values will be generated for each haul in HAULSTANDARD.
+Values will be generated for each haul in HAULSTANDARD, unless another table is specified under `haultable`.
+See `help(get_totals)` for more detail.

 If a station was sampled, but the requested species was *not counted* at the time, it will appear as an NA.
 If the species was counted but was